 So share what you've been through, and ask your partner to share, too.
 "This gives the couple an opportunity to take inventory of what they liked and didn’t like about their unique model of partnerships," Leader says.
 "Having conversations about your values, what you want to change, and what your definition of an active partnership is is incredibly important to longevity and health in a relationship."

-6How Good (Or Bad) You May Be With Money
+How Good (Or Bad) You May Be With Money

-7Your List Of Allergies Or Dietary Restrictions
+Your List Of Allergies Or Dietary Restrictions

-8Health Issues That Impact Your Life
+Health Issues That Impact Your Life

 "Diseases which affect your day-to-day are something you may want to bring up, should the situation present itself," Backe says.
 "In any event, don’t try to cover it up.
-If you are serious in your desire to pursue a meaningful connection, your partner will find out anyway.
-Might as well be on your terms, and in your own words."
+If you are serious in your desire to pursue a meaningful connection, your partner will find out anyway."

-9Any Situation With An Ex That May Still Affect You
+Any Situation With An Ex That May Still Affect You

-If you think you've got some baggage that might come back to haunt you, it might be a good idea to tell your partner.
-"Shedding light on past relationships will help your partner better understand what does and doesn’t work for you," Pailet says.
-"Sharing the lessons that you learned from these relationships will also open up a discussion about your own relationship challenges and hopefully enlist your partner as an ally in your desire to not repeat negative behaviors and patterns."
+For example, you might want to talk about why a past relationship turned toxic.
+"Sharing the lessons that you learned from these relationships will also open up a discussion about your own relationship challenges," Pailet says, "and hopefully enlist your partner as an ally in your desire to not repeat negative behaviors and patterns."

-10Whether Or Not You've Been In Love Before
+Whether Or Not You've Been In Love Before

 If you're both new to this whole dating thing, you might want to update each other on whether or not you've ever been in love.
 "This one is tricky, but if you really like someone and want to build a strong relationship, it's important you both understand where you are on the love spectrum and if you've ever been deeply in love before," says Myra.
 "You may learn you relate to love differently, or learn not so subtle clues about how to effectively navigate your relationship for the better."

-11The Things You Need In Order To Be Happy
+The Things You Need In Order To Be Happy